Lady Lovely Locks: CurlyKittens

-Toy line
+Toyline

-The Lady Lovely Locks toyline was created by Those Characters from Cleveland and produced by Mattel from 1987 to 1989.
+The Lady Lovely Locks toyline was created by Those Characters from Cleveland and produced by Mattel from 1986 to 1989.
 The toyline consists of character dolls that are approximately 8.5 inches tall, with certain dolls having long, colorful locks.
-Most dolls came with three to four Pixietails (small plastic squirrel-like animals with long silky tails).
+Most dolls came with two to three Pixietails (small, colorful, iridescent-plastic-bodied clip-ons in the shapes of critter-like animals with long silky tails).
 The Pixietails could be worn in the hair of either the doll or the child.

-Additional items in the toyline included other pets and playsets.
+Additional items in the toyline included other pets, ten fashion-packs, six playsets, and multiple accessory packs such as crowns (tiaras) and sunglasses packaged with more Pixietails.